 C++ API: An object oriented API in C++.
 This may be preferable to the C API for those using C++.

+C# API: A C-Sharp assembly for integration with C# applications.

 C API

 The C API is the most straightforward integration method, as it uses a traditional C library statically linked to your application.
 It provides a simple set of global methods to be called from your code, as well as a set of global method stubs that should be implemented by you.